-Sure, you might already know that a keto diet is one of the most effective ways to regulate, lose and maintain your weight and improve your overall health.
+You might already know that a keto diet is one of the most effective ways to regulate, lose, and maintain weight and improve overall health.

-However, the question many people ask is how do you stay in ketosis once you’ve established a keto plan that works for your lifestyle?
+However, many people ask how you stay in ketosis once you’ve established a keto plan that works for your lifestyle.

-That’s why, in the guide we’re going to be looking at the 7 most effective ways to stay into ketosis once you’ve got there.
+That’s why, in the guide, we will look at the seven most effective ways to stay in ketosis once you’ve got there.

 7 Effective Ways to Stay in Ketosis

-Once your body has reached a state of ketosis, and begun using fat stores for fuel, the easy part is done.
-The challenge comes with staying in ketosis, so let’s take a closer look at how we can do this.
+The easy part is done once your body has reached a state of ketosis and begun using fat stores for fuel.
+The challenge comes with staying in ketosis, so let’s consider how.

 1. Keep Carbohydrates Low

 As you’re already aware, the baseline for a ketogenic diet is a low-carb intake.
-For most healthy adults, the general recommendation for carbohydrate consumption on a keto diet is between 20g-50g per day.
+For most healthy adults, the general recommendation for carbohydrate consumption on a keto diet is between 20g and 50g per day.
 This amount will depend on your weight, age, and fitness level.

-Even after you’ve reached a ketogenic state, and once you’ve reached your goal, sticking with a continuous and stable carb intake is critical to remain in ketosis.
+After reaching a ketogenic state, and once you’ve reached your goal, a continuous and stable carb intake is critical to remain in ketosis.

 After all, a keto diet is a big lifestyle change, not a quick fad diet.
-You should be committed and ready to adapt to it for as long as required to reach your health goals.
+It would be best to be committed and ready to adapt to it for as long as required to reach your health goals.

 2. Intermittent Fasting